MangOo22/library-management-system/README.md

 ## Testing

 - Write unit tests to validate the functionality of API endpoints.
-- Use testing frameworks like JUnit, Mockito, or SpringBootTest for testing.
+- Use testing SpringBootTest for testing.

 ## Documentation